mtarld/symfony/README.md

 - bench in CI

 ## Common
-- try to factorize cached context builder
----
+- re read and uniformize variable names (className/class for example)
 - determine which services and classes are internal
-- re read and uniformize variable names (className/class for example)
----
 - move TemplateCacheWarmer into FrameworkBundle
 - create config tree in FrameworkBundle
 - create a marshaller.php in FrameworkBundle and remove the MarshallerExtension